MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 $\hat{s} = s \div \text{absmax}(s) = s \div 3 = \begin{pmatrix}0 \\ -0.67 \\ 0 \\ +0.67 \\ -1 \\ -0.33 \\ -0.33 \\ +0.33\end{pmatrix}$

 While this has resulted in an possible set of thruster speeds, these are not optimal.
-Look at the robot diagram.
+Look at the example vehicle diagram.
 Notice that thrusters 1-4 and 5-8 control different motions.
 In the previous example, thrusters 1-4 were slowed down more than necessary, because thruster 5 was too large of a value.
 This is not ideal as the vehicle's maximum speed becomes artificially limited.
 Instead, the following $\hat{s}$ is ideal.
 This is scaling down the thrusters within each group (1-4 and 5-8) separately.

 $\hat{s} = \begin{pmatrix}0 \\ -1 \\ 0 \\ +1 \\ -1 \\ -0.33 \\ -0.33 \\ +0.33\end{pmatrix}$